medikoo/deferred/README.md

 				if (!--waiting) {
 					// Got content of all files
-					// Concacanate in to one string and write into lib.js writeFile(__dirname + '/lib.js', result.join("\n"), function (err) {
+					// Concatenate into one string and write into lib.js writeFile(__dirname + '/lib.js', result.join("\n"), function (err) {
 						if (err) {
 							// We cannot write lib.js file, throw error